smartinternz02/SI-GuidedProject-86581-1657780041/Readme.md

 The suggested technique proves to be beneficial in monitoring large fields of crops.
 Automatic detection of the diseases by just seeing the symptoms on the plant leaves makes it easier as well as cheaper.
 Deep learning techniques are used to identify the diseases and suggest the precautions that can be taken for those diseases.

 # Prerequisites :
-Anaconda Navigator
+Anaconda Navigator,
-Tensor flow
+Tensor flow,
-Keras
+Keras,
 Flask

 # Overall Project Zip File :